 2. On the other hand, my father had to face members of a French-speaking community many of whom wanted their French-language schools to be Catholic schools.
 For them, language and faith could not be dissociated.
 This question is central to the history of bilingualism in Canada, i.e. bilingualism outside Quebec.
 In Quebec, French schools were Catholic schools until the Quiet Revolution.

-Yet, had the French language schools or Catholicism been threatened, it is unlikely that the Province of Quebec, led by Sir George-Étienne Cartier, PC, would have entered Confederation.
-The other three provinces that entered confederation in 1867 did not oppose Sir George-Étienne Cartier, nor did London, the senior authority in the matter.
+Yet, had the French language schools or Catholicism been threatened, it is unlikely that the Province of Quebec (Canada East), led by Sir George-Étienne Cartier, PC, would have entered Confederation.
+The other three provinces: Canada West, future Ontario, Nova Scotia and New Brunswick that entered confederation in 1867 did not oppose Sir George-Étienne Cartier’s will to retain Canada East’s language and religion, nor did London, the senior authority in the matter.
 It is as though the Quebec Act of 1774 had left a permanent imprint.
 However, when I was a student, Catholic schools outside Quebec were private schools.

 “Maîtres chez nous”